anwareset/OkGoogleArduino/README.md

 That body part decides what you put in D7 pin.
 Apparenly this will make the led light up.
 Then you can define another IFTTT Applet to write ["0"] on the pin to turn it off.
 And create again for D8 pin.

 ## Upload Code and Test
-Don't forget to import the Blynk library to your Arduino IDE.
-You can read https://www.arduino.cc/en/Guide/Libraries#toc4.
-Then you can follow https://www.arduino.cc/en/main/howto for upload the sketch code to your Arduino UNO.
+1) Don't forget to import the [Blynk Library](https://github.com/blynkkk/blynk-library/releases/) to your Arduino IDE.
+You can follow [this instructions](http://help.blynk.cc/getting-started-library-auth-token-code-examples/how-to-install-blynk-library-for-arduino) for import the library to your Arduino IDE.
-Use <b>OkGoogleArduino.ino</b> sketch code.
+Use <b>[OkGoogleArduino.ino](https://github.com/anwareset/OkGoogleArduino/blob/master/OkGoogleArduino.ino)</b> sketch code.
 Don't forget to edit it.
 ```text
 char auth[] = "8f180320xxxxxxxxxc458c50faa";
 char ssid[] = "iPhone 5S";